zadjii/nebula/docs/multiple-hosts-spec.md

 Ideally, what do we wish would happen?
 If this problem was solved, what would that be like for the user?

 <!-- zadjii 27-Feb-2019 -->

-I've explored this case quite a bit prvately in my notes.
+I've explored this case quite a bit privately in my notes.
 In conclusion, one of these changes is going to get lost.
 Our policy in general is to keep the latest change.
 So, we're going to be pursuing 1, with a small modification to the algorithm.

-When A comes back online, A'll be told to request from B, who is the current active online host.
-When A does that, B will respond by proposing a change (file, last_modified, last_sync)=(f, t_-1, t_1), which A will compare with it's view of f, (f, t_0, t_0).
+When A comes back online, A will be told to request from B, who is the current active online host.
+When A does that, B will respond by proposing a change (file, last_modified, last_sync)=(f, t_-1, t_1), which A will compare with it's view of f=(f, t_0, t_0).
 A's f was changed after the proposed file, so it'll reject the change.
 A will then need to be able to tell the remote that A needs to be made the new active host.

 In this case, A handshakes:
 * `HostHandshake(last_sync=t_0, new_updates=t_0)`